 If you're like most students, you'll receive a conditional offer of admission.
 This means that there are conditions you need to meet before you can register for classes.

-Conditions often include finishing high school with a certain average or graduating with minimum grades in specific courses.
+Conditions often include completing your high school diploma, finishing high school with a certain average, or graduating with minimum grades in specific courses.

 Information about any scholarships or bursaries you've been awarded may come with your Offer of Admission or separately.

 If you receive one or more offers of admission, congratulations!
 You've worked hard in high school and it's paid off.